yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRTSL54GS.rst

 == LED10 ==
 The LED10 location at front of board contains no LED.
 Perhaps it is usable for something.
 But it does not appear to be connected directly to a GPIO pin as a voltmeter shows nothing when cycling all GPIO lines.

+== RAM upgrade ==
+RAM upgrade to 64 megs is possible by adding the 20 missing resistors and another 32-meg chip.
+Noted in the Links section as having been done using a Micron MT46V16M16 which is pin-compatible replacement for the Hynix.

+It is likely that by replacement of original RAM chip with a 64-meg one like Micron MT46V32M16, plus a second one at the unoccupied position, the memory could be upgraded to 128 megs.

 = Board info and CPU model =
 ||'''Model'''||'''boardrev'''||'''boardtype'''||'''boardflags'''||'''boardnum'''||'''wl0_corerev'''||'''cpu  model'''||